shakebugs/shake-docs/docs/react/install/npm.md

 > Learn how to add Shake to your React Native app using npm.

+## Create a new app on Dashboard

+Visit your [Shake Dashboard](https://app.shakebugs.com) and add a new React Native Android/iOS app by clicking the *Add new app* button or from *Top navbar → App → ... → Add new app*.
+Once you're done, you're ready to proceed with the steps below.

 ## Install
 Execute the `npm install` command in your terminal: